ERP Modules: Types, Features, Categories & Examples

 Enterprise Resource Planning (ERP) is a comprehensive system that includes various functionalities needed for the smooth running of the business.

-ERP modules are components of the complete system which categorize and organize related functionalities.
+ERP modules are components of the complete system that categorize and organize related functionalities.

-This post will define what ERP modules are, list the different types and categories of modules, and give examples of each module’s features and benefits.
+This post will define what ERP modules are and give you a list of ERP modules.
+It will discuss the different types and categories of modules and disclose examples of each module’s features and benefits of ERP modules.

 The smooth running of a given business needs different functionalities.
 Enterprise Resource Planning solution consists of these functionalities.